Small Batch Resin Mixing Calculator: MAS, ArtResin & More

 🌡️ Room temperature matters

 Resin works best at 70-75°F (21-24°C).
 Cold resin is thick and hard to mix.
-Warm it in warm water first.
+See the resin temperature guide for working time adjustments by temperature.

 💡 Need supplies?
 Shop: Resin KitsDigital ScalesMixing Cups